Kangyu-Wang/kangyu-wang.github.io/text/research.md

 In the coming years, I plan to pursue two main research projects in the Philosophy of AI/ML and the Philosophy of Finance.

 Regarding **AI/ML**, I am currently working on the following issues:
-- Do AIs, especially those using multiple-objective reinforcement learning, have any genuine hard choice?
-If not, why does this matter regarding alignment and what should we do about that?
-What does this tell us about the distinctiveness of human agency?
+- Mechanistic interpretability of AIs and mentalistic interpretability of humans: similarities and dissimilarities
-- What are the practical and normative implications of the Uncertainty Quantification problem in machine learning?
-Should we radically revise the way we understand and deal with uncertainty because of this problem?
+- ML/AI-based/facilitated decision-Making under uncertainty and the Uncertainty Quantification problem
-I am also interested in other AI/ML-related philosophical issues.
+- LLM-based multi-agent systems and the emerging simulation-based philosophical/social science methodology I am also interested in other AI/ML-related philosophical issues.

 I have recently been on *Toronto Centre Podcasts* by [Toronto Centre](https://torontocentre.org), a global leader in financial regulation, to discuss how the use of AI can have significant impacts on financial regulation.
 You can listen to the podcast [here](https://blubrry.com/torontocentrepodcasts/141786172/ep-157-artificial-intelligence-and-prudential-supervision/).
 You can also read my earlier [LSE Philosophy blog article](https://www.lse.ac.uk/philosophy/blog/2024/08/05/how-ai-challenges-prudential-regulation/) on this topic.